 Standards and Indicators Age Band Articulations 1.1.
 Empowered Learner d.
-Students understand fundamental concepts of how technology works, demonstrate the ability to choose and use current technologies effectively, and are adept at thoughtfully exploring emerging technologies.
+Students understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.
 4-7: With guidance from an educator, students explore a variety of technologies that will help them in their learning and begin to demonstrate an understanding of how knowledge can be transferred between tools.
 1.6.
 Creative Communicator c.
-Students use digital tools to visually communicate complex ideas to others. d.
-Students publish or present content that customizes the message and medium for their intended audiences.
+With guidance from an educator, students share ideas in multiple ways-visual, audio, etc. d.
+With guidance from an educator, students select technology to share their ideas with different people.
 4-7: With guidance from an educator, students share ideas in multiple ways-visual, audio, etc. 4-7: With guidance from an educator, students select technology to share their ideas with different people.